Thursday, August 29, 2024

 Footnotes:

 ¹I say "seems" only because we can't put God in a box and reduce him to something far less than he is.
-We are scratching the surface of only one aspect of his character, though a very fundamental and significant one.
+We are only scratching the surface of just one aspect of his character, though a very fundamental and significant one.
+Maybe the most significant aspect of who God is.

-We should approach God - at a minimum - with the same awe and mystery we approach the universe itself.
-Not as some sort of object we can dissect to see how it ticks, but as a person and dynamic being of infinite beauty and depth we are in total awe of.
+We should approach God - at a minimum - with the same awe and mystery we approach the universe itself in all its infinite vastness.
+Not as some sort of object we can dissect to see how it ticks, but as a person and dynamic being of infinite beauty and depth, we will never reach the bottom of.
+God is an infinitely glorious being we will go through all eternity discovering more of and should therefore be in total awe of.

-We can know different aspects about God only because He reveals them to us.
-And because God is infinite - and we are not - there is still mystery about what He is like and who He is that we will continually plumb the depths of throughout eternity with ever increasing awe and joy!
-What we now know is only the beginning and a tiny speck of the beauty and wonder of God.
+We can know different aspects about God only because - and as - He reveals them to us.
+And because God is infinite - and we are not - there is still mystery about what He is like and who He is that we will continually plumb the depths of throughout eternity with ever-increasing awe and joy!
+What we now know is only the beginning and a tiny speck of the depth, breadth, and width of the beauty and wonder of God.

 Not because he's trying to hide from us but because we are not humble enough for him to reveal himself more fully.
 We only see God clearly to the extent we humbly trust Him.

-²As bearers of God image, we were originally designed to be in perfect union with our Creator.
+²As bearers of God's image, we were originally designed to be in perfect union with our Creator.
+Through this union, everything else is meant to flow.
 When we rebelled and turned away to be our own god, we cut ourselves off from our infinite Creator, the only Source of life, love, and all things.
 We no longer partook of God, the endless fountain of love.
 Without Him, we are empty and left longing for love.
+It is this longing that creates all our problems because we go to anything and everything other than God - the true Source of all things - to fill that longing.

 ⁴This is also why only a godly marriage is most fulfilling, successful and flourishing.
-God is the center and source of love for each partner and not each other.
+God is the center and source of love for each partner, vs each other.

 In fact a successful and flourishing marriage is a picture of the community of our triune God as a relational being.

 ⁵God is a community of love as Father, Son, and Spirit.
 We thrive in a loving relationship because we are designed for love i.e. we are Godlike, who is love Himself.
 We cannot operate outside of love no more than God does.
 God is love.
-We are designed for love.
-We are like God - in His image.
+We are designed for love because we are like God - in His image.
+To assume we can operate properly without being in union with the Source of life, love, and all things is to be someone that even God isn't i.e. the Father, Son, and Spirit do not operate independently of each other.